Loving, Serving, Feeding

 Who we serve

-75+ houseless residents (primarily Native Hawaiian) across five encampments in Kahului and Wailuku
+75+ houseless residents (primarily Native Hawaiian) across five encampments in Kahului and Wailuku.
+These encampments have an extraordinary amount of Aloha flowing through them, and their residents include teachers, wisdom keepers, and elders.

 -